コンテンツにスキップ

 Photography: Andrea Avezzù Provided by: la Biennale di Venezia

 The overall theme of this year's exhibition is "All the World's Futures."
-The general director is Okwui Enwezo, who was born in Nigeria in 1963 and is currently the director of Haus der Kunst in Munich, Germany.
-He has demonstrated his skills in exhibitions that take up various issues in society as it shifts from Western-centric to post-colonial times.
-In this Biennale, in view of the current situation where various cracks have arisen due to the aforementioned "capital," we will once again consider the connection between this unstable world and history, and explore new relationships (future) between art and society.
-I tried to present it.
+The general director is Okwui Enwezor, born in Nigeria in 1963 and currently director of the Haus der Kunst in Munich, Germany.
+He has demonstrated his skills in exhibitions that address various issues in society as it transitions from Western-centrism to the post-colonial era.
+In light of the current situation in which various rifts have arisen due to the aforementioned "capital," this Biennale has once again considered the connection between this unstable world and history, and attempted to present a new relationship (future) between art and society.

 Fabio Mauri